ManiakMachDotEXE/SimplePdiFormatter/README.md

 ## Getting Started

 No real mystery here.
 Just copy data into Cell B4 and run macro.
+It will copy the formatted data to E Column & the clipboard.
+Ready for you to paste into CDK EXPERT POSTING.

 ## Deployment